marx-alex/napari-bleach-correct/.napari/DESCRIPTION.md

 first frame to that of the *i-th* frame.

 Assumptions:
-* the mean intensity (*I bar*) is constant through the time-lapse
+* the mean intensity is constant through the time-lapse
-* the background fluorescence is the same for every pixel and *i-th* frame
+* the background fluorescence is the same for every pixel and frame

 Parameters:
 * Background Intensity: Must be estimated